coding-sisterhood/html-css-workshop/README.md

-# HTML & CSS workshop: Superheroes project
+# HTML & CSS workshop: Superheroines project

-Create a Superheroines page about your team using HTML and CSS
+Create a Superheroines page about your team using HTML and CSS!

+You will have an hour to complete your superhero team page.

+At the end of the exercise, you will share your superhero page on the big screen and talk about what you have learned.

+# Requirements

+- code editor (we recommend Visual Studio Code)
+- internet browser
+- teams of 3

 ## Page structure: HTML